source-foundry/hack-linux-installer/README.md

 Define the version number with the format `vX.XXX`.
 You must use a lowercase `v` followed by the version number string that is used in the repository releases.

-For instance, to install Hack v3.003, you use the following command:
+For example, install Hack v3.003 with the following command:

 ```
 $ ./hack-linux-installer.sh v3.003